MatthewJohnson9370/Detection-Engineering-Portfolio/Collection/T1123 - Audio Capture/detection.md

 registry.path:*microphone*
 ```

-### Why It Matters

-An attacker or malicious application may interact with microphone-related consent or usage artifacts while preparing to capture audio.
-This rule detects the registry behavior rather than a specific recording application.

-### Recommended Severity

-**Low**

-This activity can be legitimate on endpoints using conferencing, clinical dictation, accessibility, or approved recording software.
+This rule identifies registry value changes related to microphone consent or usage.
+In a lab, it provides useful evidence that an application interacted with Windows microphone-related settings or artifacts.

+In a production environment, I would expect legitimate hits from conferencing, dictation, accessibility, and recording software.
+Because of that, I would start this as a low-severity rule and baseline which applications normally generate events in this path.

+A future tuning option would be narrowing the rule to usage timestamp values such as `LastUsedTimeStart` and `LastUsedTimeStop` if those values appear consistently in the collected telemetry.

 ---

-## Detection 2 — PowerShell Recording Device Enumeration and Selection
+## Detection 2 — PowerShell Recording Device Selection

-### Purpose

-Detect PowerShell using `AudioDeviceCmdlets` to enumerate recording devices and set a recording device.
+The Atomic Red Team test uses PowerShell to locate a recording device and set it as the active audio device:

-This covers the Atomic Red Team T1123 simulation:

 ```powershell
 $mic = Get-AudioDevice -Recording